 This Warwickshire church is well hidden from visitors, but benefits from very generous support from a small number of the local community.
-Additional members of the community support the church well but less regularly through attendance at the annual service.
-Signatures in the visitor book indicates popular support for the church and for The Churches Conservation Trust from visitors.
+Additional members of the community support the church well but less regularly through attendance at the annual service in September.
+Signatures in the visitor book are few and this site is difficult to access unless through prior arrangement for parking.